rust-lang/book/nostarch/chapter20.md

 the same name as methods from traits.

 When calling methods with the same name, you’ll need to tell Rust which one you want to use.
-Consider the code in Listing 19-16 where we’ve defined two traits, `Pilot` and `Wizard`, that both have a method called `fly`.
+Consider the code in Listing 20-17 where we’ve defined two traits, `Pilot` and `Wizard`, that both have a method called `fly`.
 We then implement both traits on a type `Human` that already has a method named `fly` implemented on it.
 Each `fly` method does something different.

-Filename: src/main.rs
+src/main.rs

 ```
 trait Pilot {